chmcewan/Provisio/README.md

 #### Dependency management

-Provisio uses extensive cacheing to create an explicit manifest of dependencies and support off-line, read-only (e.g. CD-ROM) and archival provisioning.
+Provisio uses cacheing to create an explicit manifest of dependencies and support off-line, read-only (e.g. CD-ROM) and archival provisioning.
+The cache is kept in a `.provisio` directory beside the Provisiofile.

     $ provisio install [ yum | apt | rpm | pip | npm | npm-global ] <package>